 Potential hazards when trail running with your dog

-Kepler absolutely loves putting on his cooling vest when he starts getting too hot on a run – it’s amazing how revived he seems as soon as it goes on!
+Kepler absolutely loves putting on his cooling vest when he starts getting too hot during a run – it’s amazing how revived he seems as soon as it goes on!

 Cold is a different matter…

-Every dog is different but generally, any animal not used to regularly walking on snow and ice is going to be at risk of getting overly cold paws and also potentially cutting them on sharp, cold ice edges.
-Applying Musher’s Secret helps, as can wearing dog booties, although they do take some getting used to before your dog is likely to comfortably wear them to hike or run in.
+Every dog is different but generally, any animal not used to regularly walking on snow and ice is going to be at risk of getting overly cold paws and also potentially cutting them on sharp, cold ice edges if you take them out running in cold winters.